Hubert Gough: Family and final years

 Gough's son Valentine died in infancy shortly after his return from South Africa.
 He and his wife Mary (known as Daisy) then had four daughters: Myrtle Eleanore born 4 April 1904, Anne born 1906, Joyce born 6 November 1913, and Denise born 26 March 1916.
 Myrtle married Major Eric Adlhelm Torlogh Dutton, CMG, CBE, in 1936.
 Gough's wife died in March 1951.

 In common with many generals of the era, Gough was a man of strong religious faith.

 As late as 5 March 1951 Gough was writing to Edmonds to blame Tavish Davidson and Herbert Lawrence for their lack of influence over Haig's decision-making and claiming that he should have requested an interview with Haig prior to the March 1918 attack, and demanded to hold the bulk of his forces back from the front line, although he doubted that Haig would have agreed to give up ground voluntarily.
 His long battle for rehabilitation after his unjust dismissal deflected attention from his poor generalship in 1916 and 1917, and by World War Two he had come to be regarded as a military elder statesman.
-His reputation was also helped by his longevity, and during the revival of interest in the First World War from the late 1950s onwards, he was treated fairly mildly by Alan Clark and A. J. P. Taylor, not least because criticism was so increasingly focussed on Douglas Haig.
+His reputation was also helped by his longevity, and during the revival of interest in the First World War from the late 1950s onwards, he was treated fairly mildly by Alan Clark and A. J. P. Taylor, not least because criticism was so increasingly focused on Douglas Haig.
 Gough published another volume of memoirs, Soldiering On, in 1954.
 The book contains a number of factual errors.
 In March 1963, shortly before his death, Gough was interviewed on television (the Tonight programme), using the opportunity to criticise his old nemesis Wilson.